 - The etiology of bulimia nervosa is multifactorial and not entirely understood.
 For factors, see also “Etiology” in anorexia nervosa above.

 - Recurrent binge eating

-- Recurrent compulsive compensatory behavior to counteract weight gain
+- Recurrent compulsive behavior to counteract weight gain

 - Binge eating and compulsive compensatory behavior both occur at least once a week over a 3-month period.

 - Sense of self-worth pathologically influenced by the perception of physical appearance (body weight and shape)

 - Binging and purging do not occur exclusively during episodes of anorexia nervosa.

 - Teeth: caries and perimylolysis due to frequent vomiting; (dental enamel is eroded and the teeth are decalcified due to repeated exposure to gastric acid during vomiting.)

 - Physical exam: BMI is normal or slightly elevated (≥ 18.5 kg/m2 or ≥ 10thpercentile for pediatric patients)